 The credit analysis function has been restructured and is a part of credit administration.
-The credit analysis function is led by a Vice President/Senior Analyst, who supervises three analysts, of which, two analysts are CPA's, the third has an MBA.
-The function reports directly to the Senior Vice President and Senior Credit Officer and is responsible for analyzing new and renewed loan relationships of \$250 thousand or more prior to approval and conducting annual financial reviews of loan relationships of \$500 thousand or more.
+The credit analysis function is led by a Vice President/Senior Analyst, who supervises two analysts, of which, one analyst is a CPA.
+The function reports directly to the Executive Vice President and Chief Credit Officer and is responsible for analyzing new and renewed loan relationships of \$250 thousand or more prior to approval and conducting annual financial reviews of loan relationships of \$500 thousand or more.

-The appraisal review function, consisting of two Vice Presidents, one of which is an experienced licensed appraiser, and one administrative assistant, also reports directly to the Senior Credit Officer.
+The appraisal review function, consisting of two Vice Presidents, one of which is an experienced licensed appraiser, and one administrative assistant, also reports directly to the Chief Credit Officer.
 The appraisal review function reviews the quality of appraisals on behalf of the Bank by reviewing the methods, assumptions, and value conclusions of internal and external appraisals.
 In addition, this data is used to determine whether an external appraiser should be utilized for future work.